storesafe/cordova-sqlite-storage/README.md

 ## Status

-- A recent version of Cordova (such as `6.1.1`) is recommended.
+- A recent version of the Cordova CLI (such as `6.1.1`) is recommended.
 Cordova versions older than `6.0.0` are not supported by this project.
+Use of other systems such as PhoneGap CLI, PhoneGap Build, or plugman is not tested and no longer supported.
 - iOS database location is now mandatory, as documented below.
 - Android version in this version branch is now using the built-in Android SQLite database classes.
 Integration with the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy).
 - Windows 8.1/Windows Phone 8.1/Windows 10 version using the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) component is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (with pre-populated database support) and [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy).